fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 7/Chapter 7.md

 # Definitions
 ## Bolsheviks
-members of a wing of the Russian Social-democratic workers' party, led by Vladimir Lenin, which took control in the Russan Revolution of 1918 and which became the communist party of the soviet union
+members of a wing of the Russian Social-democratic workers' party, led by Vladimir Lenin, which took control in the Russian Revolution of 1918 and which became the communist party of the soviet union

 ## Communism
 an ideology based on the belief that the oppressed working class must overcome its property-owning oppressors through revolution, so that together they can work towards becoming a classless society in which property is owned by the community and all people share in the production of goods and in the benefits of production (at which point, in theory, no government is needed)